 I just wish I could have given those tears to the people who helped me and cared for me at this time of pain, as a thank you, as an acknowledgement that I know they are with me and I feel it, as a way of saying I trust you and love you enough to be vulnerable with you.
 I wish I could have been brave enough and generous enough to share my most vulnerable feelings with those who are important to me.
 I’m not there yet, not brave enough, not big enough.

 I remember working with Emily, an art therapist, for some time and she tried so hard to help me to cry publicly.
 We never got there, but her work laid foundations and I have been slowly moving to being more open.
-I can sit with Michael and weep – sometimes, when there is something really bad.
+I can sit alone and weep – sometimes, when there is something really bad.
 I can tear up in front of others.
 And most importantly I know it’s not weak to cry any more.
 I know that it is a genuine and generous act of openness and honest expression.

 I met four family members at the airport in Dublin.
 I was bursting with emotion but I was not able to cry or let it out when I saw them…too scared of feeling stupid or something like that.
 I feel like if they could have seen my tears they would have a better sense of how much I appreciate their care and their efforts to get me home.
 It felt mean-spirited not to cry with them but I’m still trying to undo years of training myself to be “tough” and not express any emotion so I didn’t manage to do it.